kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 ---
-title: How to Make Passwordless Authentication from Scratch
+title: How to Make Passwordless Authentication from Scratch with Ruby on Rails
 description: In this post we will create a simple yet effective authentication using passwordless method or so called "magic link" method.
 The main idea is to understand what is the idea behind these method and how to program one without using any gems.
 tags: ['Ruby on Rails']
-image: {src: './best-workflow-to-create-ruby-on-rails-project.png', alt: 'alt text'}
+image: {src: './how-to-make-passwordless-auth.png', alt: 'alt text'}
-publishDate: 28/04/2024
+publishDate: 04/05/2024
 relatedPosts: ['setting-up-devcontainer-for-ruby-on-rails']
 ---